eiginn/traceroutedb/README.rst

 Experiment in full mesh historical traceroutes

-Lasciate ogne speranza, voi ch'intrate
+Lasciate ogne speranza, voi ch'intrate.

+This is an UNFINISHED project and likely won't even work depending on what bad changes have been made at any one time.

 * Free software: GPLv2 license
 * Documentation: https://traceroutedb.readthedocs.org.